On the functoriality of marked families: Gr obner strata

 We need the following property. \begin{proposition}[{\cite[Lemma 3.2]{CLMR}}] Let $J$ be a saturated strongly stable ideal.
-If the truncation $J_{\geq m}$ is a gen-segment ideal, then also $J_{\geq m-1}$ is a gen-segment ideal.
+If the truncation $J_{\geq m}$ is a gen-segment ideal, then so is $J_{\geq m-1}$.
 In general, the opposite implication is not true. \end{proposition}